symphovais/Bayaalis/content/docs/guides/1-Introduction-to -Jabra+-and-Jabra+-for admins.md

 ---
-title: "Introduction to Jabra+ and Jabra+ for admins"
+title: "1 Introduction to Jabra+ and Jabra+ for admins"
 description: ""
 date: 2024-11-15T13:50:17Z
 draft: false